-Auditor's Responsibility for the 2012 Financial Statements
+Auditor's Responsibility

-Our responsibility is to express an opinion on the 2012 financial statements based on conducting the audit in accordance with auditing standards generally accepted in the United States of America.
-Because of the matter described in the Basis for Disclaimer of Opinion on the 2012 Financial Statements paragraph, however, we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion.
+Our responsibility is to express an opinion on these financial statements based on conducting the audit in accordance with auditing standards generally accepted in the United States of America.
+Because of the matter described in the Basis for Disclaimer of Opinion paragraph, however, we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion.

-Basis for Disclaimer of Opinion and Disclaimer of Opinion on the 2012 Financial Statements
+Basis for Disclaimer of Opinion

-The financial statements of the Plan as of December 31, 2012, were audited by predecessor auditors.
-As permitted by 29 CFR 2520.103-8 of the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974 (ERISA), the plan administrator instructed the predecessor auditors not to perform, and they did not perform, any auditing procedures with respect to the information certified by Teachers Insurance and Annuity Association - College Retirement Equities Fund ("TIAA-CREF"), the trustee of the Plan.
-Their report, dated July 23, 2013, indicated that (a) because of the significance of the information that they did not audit, they were unable to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion and accordingly, they did not express an opinion on the financial statements and (b) the form and content of the information included in the financial statements other than that derived from the information certified by the Trustee, were presented in compliance with the Department of Labor's Rules and Regulations for Reporting and Disclosure under ERISA.
+As permitted by 29 CFR 2520.103-8 of the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974, the plan administrator instructed us not to perform, and we did not perform, any auditing procedures with respect to the information summarized in Note 9, which was certified by Teachers Insurance and Annuity Association - College Retirement Equities Fund ("TIAA-CREF"), the trustee of the Plan, except for comparing such information with the related information included in the financial statements.
+We have been informed by the plan administrator that the trustee holds the Plan's investment assets and executes investment transactions.
+The plan administrator has obtained a certification from the trustee as of and for the years ended December 31, 2016 and 2015, that the information provided to the plan administrator by the trustee is complete and accurate.